-In the first quarter of 2007, we continued to advance our oncology development programs as both ispinesib and SB-743921 progressed in Phase II and Phase I clinical trials, respectively.
-In 2006, we entered into two amendments to our collaboration and license agreement with GSK regarding the future research, development and commercialization of ispinesib, SB-743921 and CENP-E. In June 2006, we amended the agreement to extend the initial five-year research term of this strategic alliance for an additional year to continue activities focused towards translational research directed to CENP-E. In November 2006, we further amended the agreement and assumed, at our expense, responsibility for the continued research, development and commercialization of inhibitors of KSP, including ispinesib and SB-743921, and other mitotic kinesins, other than CENP-E.
+In the first half of 2007, we continued to advance our oncology development programs as both ispinesib and SB-743921 progressed in Phase II and Phase I clinical trials, respectively.
+In 2006, we entered into two amendments to our collaboration and license agreement with GSK, or GSK Agreement, regarding the future research, development and commercialization of ispinesib, SB-743921 and CENP-E. In June 2006, we amended the agreement to extend the initial five-year research term of this strategic alliance for an additional year to continue activities focused towards translational research directed to CENP-E. In November 2006, we further amended the agreement and assumed, at our expense, responsibility for the continued research, development and commercialization of inhibitors of KSP, including ispinesib and SB-743921, and other mitotic kinesins, other than CENP-E. In June 2007, the agreement was further amended to extend the research term for an additional year, through June 19, 2008, to facilitate continued research activities under the updated research plan focused towards CENP-E.